claireecho/Negotiator-Bot/README.md

 ### Common Issues

-1. **"OpenAI API key not found"**
+1. **"API key is required" or "Invalid API key format"**

-   - Ensure `OPENAI_API_KEY` is set as an environment variable
-   - Check for typos in the environment variable name
+   - Make sure you've entered your OpenAI API key in the web interface
+   - Ensure your API key starts with `sk-` and is at least 20 characters long
+   - Get a valid API key from [OpenAI Platform](https://platform.openai.com/api-keys)

 2. **"Error processing your message"**